GradeThread

 WhatnoteBay

-Selling feesA commission around 8% plus payment processing on live sales.A final value fee around 13% for apparel plus a per-order fee; lower with a Store subscription and more levers to reduce cost.
+Selling feesA commission around 8% plus payment processing on live sales.A 13.6% final value fee on apparel plus $0.40 per order; 12.7% with a Basic Store or above.
+Charged on shipping and tax as well as the price.

 Audience & reachA live-shopping, community-driven buyer base that commits in seconds.The largest, global secondhand-clothing buyer pool, with deep demand for brands, vintage, and hard-to-find sizes.